 You should now have successfully completed a purchase and a sale of a stock, although you may have lost money on the trade.
 Now you should be ready to start trading stocks on your own (in W$R), trying to make profitable stock trades.
 We would suggest you concentrate on stock trading for a few games, buying small holdings, like 5% or less, of companies, before you "graduate" to trading other types of investments (bonds, commodities, or commodity futures), or start buying control of companies and managing them, all of which is discussed in the rest of this tutorial.

 TRADING OTHER ASSET CLASSES, BESIDES STOCKS:

 As a passive investor, you can also buy and store physical commodities like gold, hoping for eventual price appreciation.
 Use the Buy/Sell button and choose the "Trade Commodities" button on the Buy/Sell Menu that will pop up, to buy and hold physical commodities.
-Again, pretty boring, and commodities may go down in price, and are expensive to store, as there are monthly storage and insurance fees, but their value will never go to zero, unlike stocks or bonds.
+Again, pretty boring, and commodities may go down in price, and are expensive to store, as there are monthly storage and insurance fees, but their value can never go to zero, unlike stocks or bonds.

 Or for MUCH more excitement, you can buy or sell short commodity or stock index "futures" contracts, by using the "Trade Futures" button on the Buy/Sell Menu, although this is very dangerous and you can be wiped out (or double your net worth, if lucky) in a heartbeat.
 (Trading futures is a bit like playing with dynamite -- thrilling, but deadly.)